-After no questions or comments were brought before the Board, Mr. Reale asked the members for a motion to adopt the Resolution.
+After no other questions or comments were brought before the Board, Mrs. Pangburn asked the members for a motion to adopt the Resolution.
 A motion was made and seconded, and the Directors approved the Resolution.

-Resolution No. 2016-06: Approving the Annual Report of the New York Local Government Assistance Corporation for the fiscal year ended March 31, 2016.
+Resolution No. 2019-08: Approving the Corporation's Annual Investment Report for the fiscal year ended March 31, 2019 and approving the Investment Guidelines and amendments thereto for the New York Local Government Assistance Corporation.

-After no questions or comments were brought before the Board, Mr. Reale asked the members for a motion to adopt the Resolution.
+After no questions or comments were brought before the Board, Mrs. Pangburn asked the members for a motion to adopt the Resolution.
 A motion was made and seconded, and the Directors approved the Resolution.